sejori/super_cereal/README.md

 console.log(freshBob.friends);
 ```

 The Al-Gore-ithm does a depth-first-search, leaving unique IDs on non-primitive values in the data structure to know whether its seen them before.
 This allows for serialization of nested objects without getting stuck in circular reference loops.
-There's a bit more too it so read the code if you're curious.
+There's a bit more too it than just that, read the code if you're curious.

 Simply instantiate a `Store` then make your classes extend `Model` and call `super(store, arguments)` in your constuctors.
 This allows the store to reinstantiate your classes before  using `Object.assign` to apply deserialized object values.